SebastianSiuda/SebastianSiuda.github.io/content/teaching/_index.md

     id: teaching
     content:
       title: Teaching
-      text: I teach courses in various areas of psychology.
+      text: I teach various courses in social, personality, and decision psychology.
 My goal is to make psychological theories **understandable, applicable, and – ideally – enjoyable**.
-All courses are designed and taught by me and can be **tailored to universities or organizations**.
+All courses are designed and taught by me and can be **tailored to universities or organizations**. <p>
-       {{< cta cta_text="If you’d like to add a psychology course to your program, feel free to reach out" cta_link="mailto:teaching@sebastiansiuda.com" cta_new_tab="false" >}}
+        <p> <a href="mailto:teaching@sebastiansiuda.com" style="display:inline-block; background-color:#4CAF50; color:white; padding:12px 24px; border-radius:6px; text-decoration:none; font-weight:bold; transition:background-color 0.3s ease;"> If you'd like to add a psychology course to your program, feel free to reach out </a> </p>
       filters:
         folders:
           - teaching